 - Pain, numbness and tingling through the legs and feet

 In some instances, patients may not respond to conservative disc protrusion treatment.
-Laser Spine Institute (LSI) and our award-winning team of spinal surgeons offer an alternative.
-We specialize in outpatient endoscopic spine surgery, a revolutionary field of orthopedic surgery that releases the nerve in the L1-L5 area by removing bits of the disc protrusion causing impingement.
-To learn more about laser spine procedures and for a free review of your MRI or CT scan, contact LSI today.
+Laser Spine Institute and our team of spinal surgeons offer an alternative.
+We specialize in minimally invasive outpatient spine surgery, a field of orthopedic surgery that releases the nerve in the L1-L5 area by removing bits of the disc protrusion causing impingement.
+To learn more about our spinal procedures and for a free review of your MRI or CT scan, contact Laser Spine Institute today.